 The course will be taught in English.

 Matlab is one of the most widely used computer programming languages in research.
-For psychologists and neuroscientists, it is a versatile and increasingly useful tool for controlling advanced experiments and analyzing complex datasets, no matter if you are interested in programming sensory detection or discrimination stimuli, measuring behavioral reaction times, quantifying movement kinematics (e.g. eye tracking), analyzing electrophysiological time series (e.g. EMG, EEG), developing neural models, conducting statistical tests, or visualizing brain imaging data (e.g. fMRI, MEG), etc.
+For psychologists and neuroscientists it is a versatile and increasingly useful tool for controlling advanced experiments and analyzing complex datasets, no matter whether you are interested in programming sensory detection or discrimination stimuli, measuring behavioral reaction times, quantifying movement kinematics (e.g. eye tracking), analyzing electrophysiological time series (e.g. EMG, EEG), developing neural models, conducting statistical tests, or visualizing brain imaging data (e.g. fMRI, MEG), etc.

 The course will teach the basics of Matlab and introduce tools that are often used in Psychology and Neuroscience.
 You will learn the skills needed to understand existing Matlab code and to develop your own Matlab programs.

 - a more theoretically-oriented lecture with practical examples (2h/week),

 - a tutorial in which the weekly homework exercises will be discussed (2h/week).

 In order to be able to follow the lecture contents throughout the course period, it will be mandatory that the participants invest significant time on the weekly exercises.